Skip to main content

 On the day of the abortion, he sat with me in the waiting room for hours.
 He begged me to change my mind.
 He said, “You shouldn’t be doing this to your body.”
 But mentally, I couldn’t do it.
 I was already stressing myself out, always checking the Citizen app to make sure he was safe.
 The only time I felt peace was when he was home or had my baby with him.
 After the procedure, I had a panic attack.
 The worst one I’ve ever had.
 I didn’t want him to see me cry, so I waited to call him to pick me up.
 I felt horrible.
 I felt like I killed the baby that could’ve changed his life but something in my spirit told me to forgive myself.

 After the abortion, something in him shifted.
 He had his demons.
 He confided in me.
 We prayed together.
 He thanked me for letting him be a father to my daughter.
 He stayed consistent, reminding me he was getting ready for March.
-He wanted to leave LA.
+He wanted to leave LA and move to Houston.
 He always wanted to do family things.
 He asked me to marry him after his uncle’s wedding which was supposed to be the following year.
 I thought he was too young.
 I told him marriage isn’t supposed to be what he’s seen.
 I didn’t want to be cheated on.
 But he promised me it would be different.

 Still, being cheated on makes you question everything.